ECE651-group8/Tripedia/README.md

 # Tripedia
 This is our project for ECE651!
+React+ Spring Boot project
+Happy final!